elghannay/nodejs/mongoDB/autentication.md

 #### creating and Editing users.

+> The first user created in the database should be a user administrator who has the privileges to manage other users.
+See Enable Access Control.

 `sudo mongod --auth`

 > if you have already defined a user you may login to your db as `mongo -u name -p pass -authenticationDatabase admin` admin is the database that you have assigned the user initially.